Symplectic homology and the Eilenberg-Steenrod axioms: Product structures

 \subsection{TQFT operations on symplectic homology}

-{ As before, we use coefficients in a field $\mathfrak{k}$}.
+.
 Recall from~\cite{Seidel07,Ritter} the definition of TQFT operations on the Floer homology of a Hamiltonian $H$ on a completed Liouville domain $\wh V$.
 We freely use in this section the terminology therein, namely ``negative punctures", ``positive punctures", ``cylindrical ends", ``weights", see also~\cite{Ekholm-Oancea}.
 Consider a punctured Riemann surface $S$ with $p$ negative and $q$ positive punctures.
 Pick positive weights $A_i,B_j>0$ and a $1$-form $\beta$ on $S$ with the following properties: \begin{enumerate} \item[(i)] $H\,d\beta\leq 0$; \item[(ii)] $\beta=A_idt$ in cylindrical coordinates $(s,t)\in\R_-\times S^1$ near the $i$-th negative puncture; \item[(iii)] $\beta=B_jdt$ in cylindrical coordinates $(s,t)\in\R_+\times S^1$ near the $j$-th positive puncture. \end{enumerate} Note that $\beta$ and the weights are related by Stokes' theorem

 Conversely, if the quantity on the left-hand side is nonnegative (zero, nonpositive), then we find a $1$-form $\beta$ with properties (ii) and (iii) such that $d\beta\leq 0$ ($=0$, $\geq0$).
 Thus we can arrange conditions (i)--(iii) in the following situations: \begin{enumerate} \item[(a)] $H$ arbitrary, $d\beta\equiv 0$, $p,q\geq 1$; \item[(b)] $H\geq 0$, $d\beta\leq 0$, $p\geq 1$; \item[(c)] $H\leq 0$, $d\beta\geq 0$, $q\geq 1$. \end{enumerate} Note that the condition $H\geq0$ is satisfied for admissible Hamiltonians on a Liouville cobordism.